 American citizens have been racking up three trillion miles of travel, on the highways of the country, this year.
 That’s three million million miles of automobile travel – enough to zip between the sun and back nearly 30,000 times.
 That’s a lot of hurtling about, and an awful lot of gasoline being combusted.
 To put it into perspective, if you look at numbers for 1960, total mileage then was less than a quarter what it is now.
 Could it really be said that all of that extra macadam-pounding has bought us a fourfold increase in happiness?

-That’s certainly up for debate – but what is beyond dispute is that those trillions of miles are fast forwarding global cimate change.
-Of course we do have some noble white-chargers, riding in to the rescue – with the imminent arrival of the electric car.
-However, that promise needs some qualification; GM are looking to produce around 25,000 Volts in 2011.
+That’s certainly up for debate – but what is beyond dispute is that those trillions of miles are fast forwarding global climate change.
+Of course, we do have some noble white-chargers, riding into the rescue – with the imminent arrival of the electric car.
+However, that promise needs some qualification; GM is looking to produce around 25,000 Volts in 2011.
 That compares to predicted nationwide car sales of some 15 million units.
 The charge of the electric car brigade is still a long way off.

 We all need to get to work, college or school, during the week.
 And if you add up your mileage just for commuting, it almost certainly takes the lion’s share.
 But there are several ways that this can be reduced towards a mouse’s share -and none are mission impossible.